 All software, platforms, scripts, firewall, and other security and even no-security tools you use on your websites must always be updated.
-Hackers target website vulnerabilities due to unpatched holes from lack of updates.
-Even the greatest security application is no 100% foolproof and is only as good as its most recent update.
+Hackers target website vulnerabilities due to unpatched holes from a lack of updates.
+Even the greatest security application is not 100% foolproof and is only as good as its most recent update.

 Strongest Password Policy

 One of the most important, but frequently dismissed security measures is using the strongest password policy.
 Hackers often use sophisticated tools to crack passwords.
-To counter these advanced password-cracking tools, you have to implement strongest passwords: complex; varied by upper and lowercase, numerals, and special characters; and at least 10 characters long.
+To counter these advanced password-cracking tools, you have to implement the strongest passwords: complex; varied by upper and lowercase, numerals, and special characters; and at least 10 characters long.
 This practice should be maintained through all of your websites and services.

 Website Scanning Tools

 With the proliferation of malware, Trojans, viruses and other website vulnerability threats, website scanning tools have increased in number and capabilities.
 One example is of these tools is ScanMyServer, which provides comprehensive reports of many security tests and extensive vulnerability summary.
 Web inspectors scan websites and provide reports focusing on Blacklist, Phishing, Malware, Trojans, Worms, and other suspicious connections.
 There are a wide plethora of web scanning tools you can use to assess your website’s security and make the necessary adjustments based on the data you receive.